RedHatInsights/approval-api-client-ruby/docs/RequestApi.md

 # **list_requests**
-> RequestOutCollection list_requests(opts)
+> RequestCollection list_requests(opts)

-Return an array of approval requests
+Return an array of requester made approval requests, available to anyone

-Return an array of requests
+The result depends on the x-rh-persona header (approval/admin, approval/requseter, or approval/approver).
+Program generated child requests are not included.

 ### Example
 ```ruby